TV Buying Guide 2025

 But it would be best to have a special game mode on your TV, or even better, the ALLM function.

-The VRR function allows you to lower games’ comfortable, smooth frequency threshold to 40-45 fps.
+The VRR function allows you to lower the game’s comfortable, smooth frequency threshold to 40-45 fps.

 Having an HDMI 2.1 connector for games on modern consoles is essential.
-Only it allows simultaneous transmission of a signal in 4K, at a high frequency of 120 Hz, with HDR and VRR.
+It supports simultaneous 4K transmission at 120 Hz with HDR and VRR.
 With the older standard, HDMI 2.0, VRR support is not part of the mandatory feature set.